Study-Scape/StudyScape/StatusReports/StudyScape-2025-01-29.md

 # Study Scape Status Report 1/29/2025
 ## Goals for this week
 Finish requirements document
+Michael: There was no last week
 ## Progress and issues
 Brandon: worked on requirements document and talked about app architecture
+Michael: worked on requirements document
 ## Goals for next week
 Establish and agree on architecture and text stack for the app
+Michael: work on and finish architecture assignment.
+Should take less than a week (since it's due).
+Begin research on Google Maps API (the time estimate is unknown, just however long it takes).

 Project status (status update for your TA, including an agenda for the project meeting)
 - Goals for the week.
 The first subsection is easy.
 It should be an exact copy of the third section from last week (i.e., goals from a week ago).
 It can be empty for the first week.